betmoar/lisk-zabbix-template/README.md

 * Trigger: Log: Failed Generate Block on {HOST.NAME}
 * Trigger: Log: Fork Detected on {HOST.NAME}
 * Trigger: Process: Lisk is not running on {HOST.NAME}
+* Trigger: Stats: Lisk Block Height on {HOST.NAME} is unchanged for last 10 minutes

 Todo:
 * Better included graphs and a extend monitoring screen